Osteogenesis Imperfecta (Brittle Bone Disease)

 - X-rays, which can show fractures or healed breaks

-- DNA tests, to identify the collagen gene mutation
+- genetic tests, to look for the collagen gene mutation

 - biochemical testing, which may include a skin sample to examine the collagen